UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 Notes:

-How about our training scores?
+What about our training scores?

-Just using scaled column values increases the training score by 30%\!
+Just using scaled column values increases the training score by around 30% and the test score increases by around 40%.

 ---